nategulledge/vizprofall14/README.md

 vizprofall14
 ============

-Blog for Visualization and Prototyping
+Process/Observation Blog for Visualization and Prototyping Class